 If your club is mad for CoHo, then be sure to check out our list of the best Colleen Hoover books.
 It includes all of her books, ranked and rated, with a synopsis for each.
 We’ve also got book club guides for It Ends with Us, It Starts With Us, Reminders of Him or November 9.

-If you’d like more dark and twisty thrillers, check out our guides for A Flicker in the Dark, The Silent Patient, The Guest List and Into the Water.
+If you’d like more dark and twisty thrillers, check out our guides for A Flicker in the Dark, The Silent Patient, The Guest List, The Perfect Marriage, and Into the Water.
 If for more twisty betrayals, we’ve got a list featuring psychological thrillers like The Silent Patient.

 The Ones We Keep, Bobbie Jean Huff